Who Is Eligible for VA Caregiver Benefits?

 Some of the VA caregiver benefits for veterans with mesothelioma include:

-• Caregiver Support Line: The VA’s National Caregiver Support Line serves as a referral center and primary resource for veterans and their caregivers.
-When you call this line, a licensed professional will help you access services, tell you about the types of assistance available, connect you with a Caregiver Support Coordinator or just listen if you need someone to talk to.
-The service also provides monthly educational presentations for caregivers with a focus on self-care tips and support on a wide range of topics.
+• Caregiver Support Line: The VAs National Caregiver Support Line is here to help veterans and their caregivers.
+If you call this line, a professional can answer questions about the types of assistance available.
+They can connect you with a Caregiver Support Coordinator.
+They are also happy to just listen if that’s what you need.
+Every month, they offer presentations for caregivers.
+They focus on taking care of yourself and provide support on different topics.

 • Caregiver Peer Support Mentoring Program: This program connects caregivers with others who have experienced similar challenges to provide support and guidance.
 Your local Caregiver Support Coordinator can connect you with a mentor in this program.